thegridelectric/gridworks-protocol/docs/types/snapshot-spaceheat.rst

 SnapshotSpaceheat
 ==========================
-Python pydantic class corresponding to json type `snapshot.spaceheat`, version `000`.
+Python pydantic class corresponding to json type `snapshot.spaceheat`, version `001`.

 .. autoclass:: gwproto.types.SnapshotSpaceheat
     :members:

 **FromGNodeAlias**:
     - Description:
     - Format: LeftRightDot

 **FromGNodeInstanceId**:
     - Description:
-    - Format: UuidCanonicalTextual
+    - Format: UUID4Str

-**Snapshot**:
+**SnapshotTimeUnixMs**:
-    - Description:
+    - Description: The time at which the snapshot was put together.
+    - Format: UTCMilliseconds

+**LatestReadingList**:
+    - Description: The most up-to-date values the SCADA has for all channels, with timestamps of when they were last updated.

 **TypeName**:
     - Description: All GridWorks Versioned Types have a fixed TypeName, which is a string of lowercase alphanumeric words separated by periods, most significant word (on the left) starting with an alphabet character, and final word NOT all Hindu-Arabic numerals.